jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 SP manifests
 ~~~~~~~~~~~~

 An SP manifest describes SP attributes as defined in `[1]`_
-section 3.1 (partition manifest at virtual FF-A instance) in DTS text format.
-It
+(partition manifest at virtual FF-A instance) in DTS format.
+It is
-is represented as a single file associated with the SP.
+represented as a single file associated with the SP.
 A sample is
 provided by `[5]`_.
 A binding document is provided by `[6]`_.

 Secure Partition packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Secure Partitions are bundled as independent package files consisting
+Secure partitions are bundled as independent package files consisting
 of:

 - a header
 - a DTB
 - an image payload

 The header starts with a magic value and offset values to SP DTB and image payload.
 Each SP package is loaded independently by BL2 loader and verified for authenticity and integrity.

-The SP package identified by its UUID (matching FF-A uuid) is inserted as a single entry into the FIP at end of the TF-A build flow as shown:
+The SP package identified by its UUID (matching FF-A uuid property) is inserted as a single entry into the FIP at end of the TF-A build flow as shown:

 .. code:: shell